 Map exercise: Complete the map from the 2018 practical paper (section 4).

-A structured way of doing this is by identifying the IA tripos questions that relate to the Michaelmas and Lent term of the course (which you can access through Moodle), and use these essay titles to construct detailed essay plans.
-Where you can’t think what you would say, head back to the notes and then onto relevant textbooks to find the information you need and to furnish your answers with more quantitative detail and, especially, real-world examples of the processes you are describing.
+A structured way to revise the course is by identifying the IA tripos questions that relate to the Michaelmas and Lent term of the material (which you can access through Moodle), and use these to motivate going back to your notes and to textbooks to find relevant information.
+You should be using this book-research to furnish your answers with more quantitative detail and, especially, specific real-world examples of the processes you are describing.

 [2018 – paleobiology] Outline the major patterns in animal biodiversity during the Phanerozoic.
 To what extent are geological events responsible for these patterns?

 [2016 – sedimentology] What are the main types of sedimentary delta, and what are the physical parameters that control delta morphology and internal structure?
 How do you recognize a deltaic sequence preserved in the geological record?

 [2020 – igneous petrology] The vast majority of volcanic activity on Earth occurs at mid-ocean ridges.
 Explain why this is so.
 Why are almost all magmas that are erupted at ridges basaltic in composition, whereas magmas erupted elsewhere show a much wider compositional range?